Porsche certified pre-owned warranty

 In general, paying extra for a certified pre-owned vehicle is more likely to be worth it if:

 RepairPal estimates that Porsche vehicles cost $1,192 in annual maintenance and unplanned repair costs.
 That’s considerably higher than the industry average of $652 per year.
-RepairPal’s data also shows that Porsches make unplanned trips to the mechanic 0.8 times annually — twice the average across brands.
-21% of those repairs are also considered severe, costing $2,000-plus.
+RepairPal’s data also shows that Porsches make unplanned trips to the mechanic 0.8 times annually — twice the average — and 21% of those repairs are considered severe, costing $2,000-plus.
 As a result, the site ranked Porsche No. 32 out of 32 brands for reliability.

 Such costly and frequent repairs suggest that bumper-to-bumper warranty protection could save you hundreds, if not thousands, of dollars per year.
-So, what are dealers charging for an extra two years of bumper-to-bumper protection?
+A Porsche CPO warranty may cost you $2,500 to $3,500, but it could ultimately be worth it, especially for the peace of mind.

 How to get the most out of Porsche’s CPO warranty